What does an electrician fix?

 What happens if you fail an electrical inspection?

 If your home fails an electrical inspection, you need to have the problems corrected by a licensed electrician.
 Once the previous issues are up to code, you can schedule a re-inspection to check that they have been repaired properly.
-If you have your inspection done by a licensed electrical company like Benchmark Electrical, you can handle the entire inspection and repair process at once, making it much easier.
+If you have your inspection done by a licensed electrical company like Benchmark Electrical Services, you can handle the entire inspection and repair process at once, making it much easier.

 General home electric issues or concerns